lizhanmit/learning-notes/flume-note/flume-note.md

 How to use:

-1. In a terminal A, start up the agent.
+1. In terminal A, start the agent.
-2. In an another terminal B, `telnet localhost 44444`.
+2. In terminal B, `telnet localhost 44444`.
 3. In terminal B type something, then they will be displayed in terminal A.

 ---